 - Charter bus companies can register with IRP any time before January 1, 2016.

-What credential do you receive when you register?
 You will receive a license plate and a cab card for each power unit.

-What is an IRP cab card?
 An IRP cab card is evidence of vehicle registration.
 It states the registered weight of the vehicle and lists each jurisdiction in or through which the vehicle is registered to operate.
 A valid IRP cab card must be carried in each apportionable vehicle.

-What states and provinces participate in the IRP?
 All lower 48 states and the southernmost Canadian provinces participate in the IRP.

-Which state or province should you use as your base jurisdiction?
 You must use a state or province where you have an established place of business where you accrue mileage, and where you can make operational records available.
 If you do not have an established place of business, you must use the state or province that you use as your residence.
 This state or province must be a place where you accrue mileage and where you can make operational records available.

 - Use the online IRP System.

-What is the alternative to getting an apportioned tag?
 For registration purposes, you may want to purchase a trip permit and a temporary fuel permit from each state into which you will cross.
 While Oklahoma uses Comdata to issue trip permits and 120-hour fuel permits, each state is different.
 You'll have to check with each jurisdiction to purchase trip permits and temporary fuel permits.
 Keep in mind that you'll need a temporary fuel permit to come back into your base state.

-What is the cost of an apportioned tag?
 The cost depends upon the purchase price of the vehicle, the age of the vehicle, and the weight at which the vehicle will be registered in each jurisdiction.
 Estimated mileage is also part of the calculation.
 If you are a new registrant with no mileage history, there is a standard "average distance per jurisdiction”, which will be calculated for each vehicle.
 The average cost of an apportioned plate for a new vehicle, registered for 80,000 pounds for all jurisdictions, is $1,600-$1,800.
 For each renewal year, registration fees are based upon actual mileage driven and estimated mileage in added jurisdictions.

 IRP, Inc. offers the Celtic Fee Estimator on line.
 The Celtic Fee Estimator is a tool to help you estimate the fees associated with registering apportioned vehicles based on various factors, including the distance associated with the jurisdictions traveled.
 This tool may be useful when you already have an established account.

-Is credit allowed for a vehicle that has been wrecked, sold or in some other manner removed from a registered fleet?
 If a vehicle is permanently withdrawn from a proportionally registered fleet because it has been destroyed, sold or otherwise completely removed from service, credit shall be allowed.
 Such credit shall be a sum equal to the amount paid with respect to such vehicle when it was first proportionally registered in the registration year, reduced by those months elapsing since the beginning of the registration year.
 The credit may be applied against subsequent additions to the fleet to be prorated or for other additional registration fees assessed.
 In no event shall credit be allowed for fees beyond such registration year, nor shall any such amount be subject to refund.
 Provided, further, that vehicles removed from a prorated fleet or sold to a nonprorated fleet for operation in Oklahoma shall be registered in Oklahoma for the remaining portion of the year.